MathisHTW/Bachelorarbeit-2023-24/README.md

 3. cd into MicroserviceB and run ```./setup.sh```.
 Wait until its done.
 4. run ```./run.sh <delay for response in ms> <amount of MSB instances>```.
 Example: ```./run.sh 60 2```.
 5. You might need to restart an Instance of MSB if you are running on Windows.

+# Cleanup
+To run the next test the Database 1 of MSA and MSB has to be wiped of old entries.
+For that cd into MicroserviceA/MicroserviceB and execute ```./clean-db1.sh```

+**Be aware the volume for DB1 can become quite large.
+This can lead to issues.**